top of page

 Only those who know the longing, of an exile’s heart can tell

-Now fond memories come a-thronging,of those scenes I loved so well.
+How fond memories come a-thronging, of the place I loved so well.

 Glens of bracken, gorse and rushes, far across the foam,